Workplace Etiquette Tips: Thrive in Remote, Hybrid, and Office Settings

 7. Digital Etiquette

+In this era of digital communication, we must be cautious, as our online behavior reflects our professionalism.
 A quick, blunt message might seem efficient, but it can come across as cold or even rude.

 Example:

+I know someone who always rereads his emails before sending them.
 Once he identified an error in the recipient’s name, a small detail which he rectified immediately.

 Tips: